- That’s the voice of healthy skepticism. And it’s fair. Hypnosis has long sat in the shadowy borderland between science and spectacle.

 Preparing for Hypnotherapy: What You Should Know

-It’s Completely Safe
+It’s Very Safe

 It’s Okay to Be Nervous